12 Common Time Wasters in the Workplace (and How You Can Avoid Them)

 Ask yourself before creating or joining any meeting.
 What are the specific outcomes you and your team are going to get?

-If that's nothing significant just plainly avoid those meetings.
-This strategy helps in optimizing meeting efficiency and workflow optimization.
+If that's nothing significant, just plainly avoid those meetings.
+This strategy helps with meeting management solutions and workflow optimization.

 Canceling meetings without clear agendas and only inviting those who need to be there is a good way to cut down on time wasted.